 - Bush the top of the pies with the white of an egg then sprinkle over a little sugar.
 Bake in the oven at 200°c for about 15 minutes, until golden.
 Release from the tin once cool and store in an airtight container.
 Mince Pies can be served cold, or reheated.

 Ginger Biscuits, more commonly called “gingerbread men”, are popular for all occasions, not just Christmas.
 These Ginger Biscuits add some variety to what is otherwise a dried-fruit based desert.
-This recipe will produce roughly 10-15 biscuits, obviously depending greatly on the desired size.
+This recipe will produce about 20 biscuits, obviously depending greatly on the desired size.

-- Add 70g butter, 60g brown sugar and a couple of tablespoons of honey to a saucepan and gently heat while stirring, until the sugar has dissolved.
+- Add 60g butter, 50g brown sugar and a heaped tablespoon of honey (of good quality, if possible) to a saucepan and gently heat while stirring, until the butter has melted and the sugar has dissolved into the liquid.

-- Meanwhile, in a mixing bowl combine 150g plain flour with some bicarbonate of soda, a generous amount of powered ginger and (less) other spices (cinnamon, nutmeg).
+- Meanwhile, in a large mixing bowl combine 150g plain flour (use slightly more flour if you intend to roll out the mixture with a rolling pin, to reduce the mixture’s stickiness) with a sprinkle of bicarbonate of soda, a generous amount of powdered ginger and (less) other spices (cinnamon and nutmeg).
 Then gradually mix the contents of the saucepan into the flour bowl, create a fudge-like ball of dough.

-- On a flat, lightly flour-dusted surface (worktop or parchment), immediately roll out the dough – as thin as possible without the surface breaking.
-While the dough remains warm, cut the rolled dough into biscuits using a knife.
-To prevent offcuts, I created a template in the shape of one of Escher‘s birds (which perfectly interlock), thereafter baking “Ginger Birds”.
+- On a flat, lightly flour-dusted surface (worktop or parchment), immediately flatten the dough – as thin as possible without the surface breaking.
+Ideally use your hands, since the dough tends to stick to a rolling pin.
+While the dough remains warm, cut the flattened dough into biscuits using a sharp knife.
+To minimise offcuts, I created a template in the shape of one of Escher‘s birds (which perfectly interlock), thereafter baking “Ginger Birds”.
+Work quickly, so the biscuits do not go cold to the touch.

 - Rub a little olive oil and flour onto an aluminium foil sheet, and place the biscuits at least 1cm apart (since they expand during cooking).
-Bake in a preheated oven at 180°c for just over 10 minutes, but be careful not to burn the biscuits.
+Bake in a preheated oven at 180°c for just over 10 minutes, until just golden, but be careful not to burn the biscuits.
+Remove the sheet and biscuits from the oven.
 The biscuits will harden as they cool.
 Once cooled, store in an airtight container.

 These recipes have been picked up from various sources, with different ideas and concepts often combined into the recipes presented here.
 Notable inspirations are BBC Good Food, Donna Hay, Jamie Oliver, and Nigel Slater.